CapRevolutionary/TVex/README.md

 ## 🛡️ Disclaimer

 This tool uses your local Plex server API — make sure not to expose your token publicly.
-Always secure your server URL 7 ID Are Stored Locally.
+Always secure your server URL And ID Are Stored Locally.

 ---